Maxim-91/studgo.pp.ua/README.md

 ![image](https://github.com/user-attachments/assets/55c1d559-322b-4946-8896-50c74391dca1)

-It was used
+It was used:

-The domain was registered on the website http://s-hosting.biz/.
+- The domain was registered on the website http://s-hosting.biz/.
-A domain named studgo.pp.ua is registered.
+- A domain named studgo.pp.ua is registered.

 Flooding Joomla! v2.5.4 ENG took place using the Total Commander file manager.